Skip to content

 Compare Spinach, frozen, chopped or leaf, unprepared (Includes foods for USDA's Food Distribution Program)

-See how Spinach, frozen, chopped or leaf, unprepared (Includes foods for USDA's Food Distribution Program) compares to other foods:
+See how Spinach, frozen, chopped or leaf, unprepared (Includes foods for USDA's Food Distribution Program) compares to other foods in terms of nutrition:

 More in Vegetables and Vegetable Products